Don’t Eat Those Nuts!

 - Rinse well.

 - Now some like to eat the nuts at this point and you can make some delicious almond milk at this stage.
 We usually have a few munchies but we prefer to move on for crispy nuts.
-Roasting draws out the flavor.
+Roasting also helps enhance the flavor.

 Simply place these soft, soaked nuts on a cookie sheet and spread level.
-You can sprinkle salt or cinnamon.
-The oven needs to be at the lowest level in order to heat but not cook; this is around 150˚F, however most ovens start at 170˚F which works.
+You can sprinkle salt or cinnamon on top.
+The oven needs to be at the lowest level in order to heat but not cook; most ovens start at 170˚F which works.
 Leave the nuts in the oven for 3-5 hours until completely dry.
 You could also use Nesco American Harvest Dehydrator and let them dehydrate for 12 – 24 hours.
-Keep checking every hour until you have the crispiness you prefer.
-These are very nutritious.

 Take a cup or two of the crispy nuts and grind them until flour.
 I use the Blendtec Blender.
-Such a great kitchen investment!
+It has been such a great kitchen investment!